HO-COOH/LiveTilesVideoPlayer/README.md

 # TilesPlayer
 This is a video player using Windows 10 live-tiles.
+Powered-by my [WinUIEssential](https://github.com/HO-COOH/WinUIEssentials).

 ## Usage
 1. Build and run the project